Related articles

 </head>[...]

-Just change the stylesheet_link_tag helper to a stylesheet_pack_tag helper.
-Then you’ll see that your style is back.
-When extract_css is true, Rails extracts all the styling files (.css, .scss, etc.) in a separate file thanks to the mini-css-extract plugin.
+Simply change the stylesheet_link_tag helper to the stylesheet_pack_tag helper.
+Then you'll see that your style is back.
+When extract_css is true, Rails extracts all the style files (.css, .scss, etc.) into a separate file using the mini-css-extract plugin.
+So what's the point in having a different configuration between environments?
+Wait for Bobby.
+That is the next section.

-Rails 6 and Webpacker now provide an out-of-the-box hot reloading module.
-It means that any time you persist a change in a javascript of stylesheet file of your app, the page will reload in your browser.
+Rails 6 and Webpacker now provide a ready-to-use hot reload module.
+This means that whenever you persist with a change in a javascript stylesheet file in your application, the page will reload in your browser.

-Awesome no ?
-This will save you a lot of cmd + R. 🎉
+Awesome isn't it?
+It will save you a lot of cmd+R. 🎉

-How to set this up ?
-Easy, just go to your terminal, open a new tab in your project directory and run the following command :
+How do you set this up?
+Easy, just go to your terminal, open a new tab in your project directory and run the following command: $ bin/webpack-dev-server

-Now back on tracks.
-Let’s add Bootstrap via Yarn:
+Now back on track.
+Let's add Bootstrap via Yarn:

 => [3/4] 🔗 Linking dependencies...